Dev-Ole/van_heating_control_system/README.md

-This project solves the problem of common diesel heaters that do not have a regulation to turn off, once your desired temperature has reached.
+This  Arduino project solves the problem of common diesel heaters that do not have a regulation to turn off, once your desired temperature has reached.
 Instead, the device continues to run at a minimum level until it is shut down manually.

 Thanks to the Blynk library which makes it simple to bring your data from an Arduino single-board computer to a web app.
 You can design your own GUI and display the data like the temperature of different sensors.
 Also, it's possible to send a signal.
 In my case start and stop the heater manually from the remote.